jonodrew/uol-msc-cyber/NIST Cyber Security Framework.md

 Published by [[NIST]], this is the framework against which organisations can evaluate their information security.
 It's not technically a #standard , though there's an argument to be made that it is an 'unofficial' standard.
 The catalogue of controls for this standard are held in [[NIST Special Publication 800-53|NIST SP 800-53]].
-It is less prespective than [[ISO 27001]].
+It is less proscriptive than [[ISO 27001]].

 The framework defines five core functions: identify, protect, detect, respond, and recover.
 The latter three all involve [[contro#Reactive|reactive controls]].